 If you make candles or other items that use beeswax you can also find that here for a reasonable price.
 Everything from shortening and tallow to any superfatting oil you might need can be bought here in bulk and there is no minimum purchase required.
-Here is a link to their product page.
+Here is their product page.
 Be sure to check them out and see the wide variety of products they carry.

-Where to Purchase Wholesale Essential Oils and Fragrance Oils no minimum purchase required!
+Where to Purchase Wholesale Essential Oils and Fragrance Oils

 I have used their lavender essential oil with great results.
 I also love their fragrance oils.
 They are potent and hold up well in all kinds of soap.
 My customers raved about the delicious scents, particularly the coffee and gingerbread.
-I have never had a problem with their oils in my hot process soap except one batch, and I can't even be sure it was their fragrance that caused the problem since it never had before.
+I have never had a problem with their oils in my hot process soap except for one batch, and I can't even be sure it was their fragrance that caused the problem since it never had before.

-Definitely check out their website www.bulkoils.com or check out some of their auctions on eBay.
+Check out their website www.bulkoils.com or check out some of their auctions on eBay.
 You won't be disappointed.

 I enjoy the GreenHealth essential oils.
 They are high quality and very affordable in a wide range of sizes.
 In addition, there is an extensive variety of essential oils to choose from.
 They have great customer service and also offer a money back guarantee if you aren't satisfied with your purchase.

-I have ordered many essential oils from them and their Clary sage oil is absolutely heavenly in mens soaps.
+I have ordered many essential oils from them and their Clary sage oil is absolutely heavenly in men's soaps.
 Blend it with a bit of lemongrass or other citrus essential oil and the soap sells like hotcakes for both men and women.

 I have always been satisfied with the essential oils I purchased from them.
 I also appreciate that they ship in glass amber bottles so that the oils don't degrade.